genesis3lib/extension-auth0/help.md

 **How to find it**:
 1. Log into Auth0 Dashboard
-2. Go to Applications ’ APIs
+2. Go to Applications ï¿½ APIs
 3. Click on your API (create one if you haven't - see "Create an API" section above)
 4. Look for "Identifier" field
 5. Copy the Identifier value